 It does take time to write and post the messages and manage the response.
 Personally, I find it worthwhile to know that my things are going to an actual human being who will use them.
 Many people point out that it is a lot of work.
 But we do need to stop throwing things in the trash.
 The other options, mentioned in my two previous blog posts (“Giving Away Your “Declutter” to People Who Want It” and “Donating Your ‘Declutter’ to Charity”) are good ones.

 Read New Dream’s Guide to Sharing for other ideas about sharing your stuff.
 Giving things away that you no longer need will free up space in your home—and allow you to experience the happiness that comes from doing a good deed.

 I want to close by thanking the volunteers who do the hard administrative work of establishing and moderating local freecycle groups.
 You are creating an alternative economy—a generous and friendly community that enables us to help and be helped.
 And you have kept a lot of items out of landfills.

 Dale S. Brown works on a portfolio of projects that empower people both in personal growth and political power.
-She lives in Washington, D.C. and is a published author of five books in addition to being a guest blogger for the Center for a New American Dream.
+She lives in Washington, D.C. and is a published author of five books in addition to being a guest blogger for New Dream.
 Her early blogs describe how frugality financially empowered her, enabling her to take an early retirement at age 50 and live on her income.
 Her blog combines her personal experience with research and interviews.